Superman128913/Superman128913/ReadMe.md

 # Andrew Charles

 <h3>
 Hi!
-Thanks for giving me attention.
+Thanks for giving me attention. <br>
 I am a Full Stack developer with 7+ years of experience who is hands-on about solving problems and building products that are easy to deploy, simple to use, solve customer pain points, quick learning new concepts and technologies, and have an enterprise scale with a proven ability to deliver cutting edge enterprise products and solutions with strong multi skills.
 Specialized in building 20+ usable, useful, well-constructed websites and applications using Python, PHP, Javascript.
 Great experience in developing several fields such as Sports, Healthcare, B2B, B2C, Fintech, E-Commerce and so on.
 Developed the Hiring Meeting & Conference Website for graduates with zoom script, Token Swapping Sites, E-Learning Website for Children, Food Delivery and Ride Ordering Service Websites, Air-Conditioning Company Site, NFT marketplace Websites, NFT landing pages for minting and staking and so on.
 </h3>
 <br />